Episode 5, Season 3

 - Christopher Strain, Books

-- Teaching Tolerance, Martin Luther King and the Montgomery Story
+- Learning for Justice, Martin Luther King and the Montgomery Story

-- Teaching Tolerance, Rosa Parks: Abused and Misused
+- Learning for Justice, Rosa Parks: Abused and Misused

 - National Museum of African American History and Culture, The Black Panther Party: Challenging Police and Promoting Social Change